MDendiPurwanto/wordpress-reminder-list/README.md

-# WordPress Reminder List Plugin
+# Website Reminder List Plugin

 A simple WordPress plugin that allows users to create and manage reminders.